Where is the OATH Hearings Division located?

-State that you want the inspector present at your hearing, and
+- State that you want the inspector present at your hearing; and

-Ask for a new hearing date (also called an “adjournment”).
+- ask for a new hearing date (also called an “adjournment”).

 Do I need a lawyer?

 You do not need a lawyer to represent you at your hearing, although you may have a lawyer present if you wish.
 Many people choose to represent themselves.
 You may also come with a non-attorney to represent you or send an authorized person to represent you in your place.
-A professional representative must be registered with the OATH Health Tribunal.
+A professional representative must be registered with the OATH Hearings Division.
 If you choose to hire a lawyer or professional representative, you must do so at your own expense.

 Back to FAQs